 - Renal function study: If the patient shows systemic hypertension, renal function should be tested.

-- Cerebral angiography: Cerebral angiography is still the gold standard for the definitively diagnosing Moyamoya Disease.
+- Cerebral angiography: Angiography is still the gold standard for the definitive diagnosis.
 Before surgery, cerebral angiography is recommended.
 During cerebral angiography, it is recommended to check stenosis of other systemic arteries such as renal arteries.
-In addition, catheter angiography can help with surgical planning by identifying any pre-existing transdural collaterals circulation that may have developed spontaneously, which should be avoided at operation.(52).
+In addition, catheter angiography can help with surgical planning by identifying potential pre-existing spontaneous transdural collaterals, which should be avoided at operation (52).

 Nuclear Medicine Tests

-SPECT with an acetazolamide challenge and, less commonly, PET are commonly used tools for the evaluation of cerebral hemodynamics.
+SPECT with an acetazolamide challenge and less commonly PET are commonly used tools for the evaluation of cerebral hemodynamics.

-- PET: In spite of limited availability, PET provides useful information on the quantitative value of CBF and associated parameters.
+- PET: In spite of its limited availability, PET provides useful information on the quantitative value of CBF and associated parameters.
 However, because of wide availability of MRI with simultaneous evaluation of brain morphology, vessel anatomy and perfusion status, MRI and SPECT are the main tools for evaluation of cerebral hemodynamics in Moyamoya Disease.

-- EEG: EEG is helpful for evaluation of cerebral ischemia of Moyamoya Disease.
+- Diagnostic EEG: EEG is helpful for evaluation of cerebral ischemia in Moyamoya Disease.
 Electrical dysfunction due to focal cerebral ischemia can be detected with or without hyperventilation.
-The typical ‘rebuild up’ phenomenon is well known in Moyamoya Disease.
-The focal electrical abnormalities caused by cerebral ischemia may disappear just after stopping hyperventilation and soon reappear transiently.
+A well-known EEG abnormality in Moyamoya Disease are focal electrical abnormalities caused by cerebral ischemia that disappear just after stopping hyperventilation and soon reappear, but transiently (the so-called “rebuild up” phenomenon).
 After successful revascularization surgery, this rebuild up phenomenon disappears as the ischemic symptoms are improved.

 Correlation of Tests

-- Factors predictive of good prognosis: Patients with no fixed neurologic deficits, good cognition, intact emotional reaction and normal development, no infarction on MRI, preserved vascular reactiveness (increased CBV) on perfusion MRI, and less decreased perfusion with a relatively preserved vascular reserve on SPECT typically experience good outcomes after revascularization surgery.
+- Factors predictive of good prognosis: Patients typically experience good outcomes after revascularization surgery when they have no fixed neurologic deficits, good cognition, normal emotional behavior and development, no infarction on MRI, preserved vascular reactiveness (increased CBV) on perfusion MRI, and less decreased perfusion with relatively preserved vascular reserve on SPECT.